-- The department chair will need to make a formal request in writing to International Scholar Services.
-If you have any questions, please email Adam Hanson at email@example.com
+- Formal Request.
+The department chair will need to make a formal request to International Scholar Services.
+The letter should bear UND letterhead and a signature from the chair.
+If you have any questions, please email Adam Hanson at firstname.lastname@example.org.

-- Please send the completed Exchange Visitor Worksheet to the Office of International Programs and also to the Export Control Officer (Michael Sadler).
+Once completed, send the Exchange Visitor Worksheet to the Office of International Programs and also to the Export Control Officer (Michael Sadler).

-- You must contact and work with the UND Export Control Officer (Michael Sadler, 777.4152 or 777.4151, Twamley Hall Room 100, firstname.lastname@example.org) concerning federal Export Administration Regulations (EAR) and International Traffic in Arms Regulations (ITAR).
+- Export Control Approval.
+You must contact and work with the UND Export Control Officer (Ms. Michael Sadler, 777.4152 or 777.4151, Twamley Hall Room 100, firstname.lastname@example.org) concerning federal Export Administration Regulations (EAR) and International Traffic in Arms Regulations (ITAR).
 The Office of International Programs will not release any Forms DS-2019 without the UND Export Control Officer's approval.

 SEVIS Form DS-2019

-Next, International Scholar Services will create a SEVIS Form DS-2019 through the US Department of State's SEVIS system.
+International Scholar Services (ISS) will then review the submitted documents.
+Once everything is correct, ISS will create a Form DS-2019 through the US Department of State's Student and Exchange Visitor system (SEVIS).

-- A welcome letter from the UND Office of International Programs to the J-1 Exchange Visitor.
+- A welcome letter from the UND International Center to the J-1 Exchange Visitor (EV).